webDva/KawaiiML/README.md

 # Intentions

 This is the beginning of an open source machine learning framework that I intend to develop.
+I want to gain more experience in machine learning, so I'm going to implement some machine learning algorithms myself and share a repository of those algorithms.

 ## Todo